 We have much to say about this, but it is hard to make it clear to you because you no longer try to understand.
 In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God's word all over again.
 You need milk, not solid food!
 Anyone who lives on milk, being still an infant, is not acquainted with the teaching about righteousness.
 But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.
 (Hebrews 5:7-14)

 Reflecting and Thinking

-Today, let us assume confidence in God's divine plan and wisdom, and let us focus on our response.
-Some things are hard to get because we are not mature thinkers in Christ.
+Today, let us have confidence in God's divine plan and wisdom, and let us focus on our response.
+Some things are hard to understand because we are not mature thinkers in Christ.
 We see problems that do not exist in God's mind and plan.
-We struggle with challenges that he has conquered.
+We struggle with challenges that he has already conquered.
 We have doubts that he has taken out of the way.
 The simple version of our challenge says, "Grow Up!"
-The longer version reminds us that we are to be constant learners, sharers of truth, willing to bite into the solid meat of Scripture, discerning hearers, and capable Christians because of our constant thinking and training in spiritual matters.
+A longer version reminds us that we are to be constant learners, sharers of truth, willing to bite into the solid meat of Scripture, discerning hearers, and capable, discerning Christians because of our constant thinking and training in spiritual matters.
 The opposites are telling.
-Too often we merely sample Bible truths from time to time, seldom share our faith, go back to the same old truths and go over the same material again and again, can hardly discern how to integrate newly discovered texts into our previous system of thinking, and are less than constant in our study and disinterested in training that equips us.
+Too often we merely sample Bible truths from time to time, seldom share our faith, go back to the same old truths and go over the same material again and again, can hardly discern how to integrate newly discovered texts into our previous system of thinking, are less than constant in our study, and disinterested in training that equips us.

 Heavenly Father, we are glad you know our struggles.
-We admit we at times resemble the description of today's text.
-Bring us closer to you today, through Jesus we offer this prayer, amen.
+We admit that we at times resemble the description of today's text.
+Bring us closer to you today, through Jesus we offer this prayer, Amen.